PrakharG8651/Enigma-Machine/README.md

 ## Contribution

-Contributions are welcome!
 Whether it's fixing bugs, adding new features, or improving documentation, your input is valuable.
 Fork the repository, make your changes, and submit a pull request.

 Enjoy decoding secret messages with the Enigma Machine Decoder!